arndt-s/oauth-spiffe-client-authentication/draft-ietf-oauth-spiffe-client-auth.md

 # Document History
 <cref>RFC Editor: please remove before publication.</cref>

+## draft-ietf-oauth-spiffe-client-auth-00

+* Document name update to reflect adoption into the OAuth working group

 ## draft-schwenkschuster-oauth-spiffe-client-auth-01

 * Rephrase introduction to make the focus on client authentication more clear.